It is common for many parents who want us to be an engineer or a doctor. But deep down in our hearts, we intend to become something else.

 However, if you are an aerospace engineer and start pilot training, you will find the subject in flight training ground school a lot less complicated.

-A pilot student from commerce or business background might find the aviation subjects a bit tricky.
+A pilot student from a commerce or business background might find the aviation subjects a bit tricky.

 Thus if you intend to make a living by flying an airplane someday since you were young, then I suggest picking your graduation degree wisely.